marcinzh/skutek/README.md

 ```scala
 (State[Int] @!
 TagA) with (State[Double] @!
 TagB)
 ```
 For such *Effects* to be usable, we need ability to also tag *Operations* and *Handlers*, so that they are compatible with the tagged *Effects*.
 This tagging is also done using `@!` operator.
-Hoewver, this time it operates on **values**, instead of types.
+However, this time it operates on **values**, instead of types.

 Example of tagged *Operation*:
 ```scala